clockify/browser-extension/README.md

 ### Firefox extension

-1. Make sure you have Node, NPM, Ruby, and Compass installed on your system (see setup instructions below)
+1. Make sure you have Node and NPM installed on your system (see setup instructions below)
-2. Clone the repository `git clone git@github.com:clockify/browser-extension.git`
+2. Clone the repository
 3. Run `npm install`
 4. Build Firefox add-on by running:<br>
-Linux: `npm run compile.dev.firefox`<br>
+ `npm run compile.dev.firefox`<br>
-Windows: `npm run compile.dev.firefox.win`

 5. Navigate to `about:debugging`
 6. Click "Load Temporary Add-on"